KColagiovanni/Diabetes_Prediction-Machine_Learning/README.md

 >  A command prompt window can be opened by pressing the windows key and typing `cmd`.

 3. In a command prompt window type: `python –version` or `python3 –version`  to ensure Python version 3.11 is installed and configured.
 4. (Optional) If running the application in a virtual environment is desired, configure it and install the following libraries while it is activated.
+Also make sure the virtual environment is running while runing the program.
+For more info see: [Getting started with Virtual Environments](https://docs.python.org/3/library/venv.html)
 5. In a command prompt window type: `pip install pandas`
 6. In a command prompt window type: `pip install numpy`
 7. In a command prompt window type: `pip install matplotlib`
 8. In a command prompt window type: `pip install -U scikit-learn`
 9. In a command prompt window type: `pip install PyQt5`

-An example of how to use the application:
+### How to Use
 1. Clone this project to any directory and make note of the path to it.
 2. In a command prompt window, navigate to the directory where the project was cloned and go into that directory.
 3. In a command prompt type `dir`, and verify that the “main.py”, “plot_data.py”, “process_and_train_data.py”, and “diabetes.csv” files are there, if any of those files are not present, go back to step 1.